Roger McCreary

-Roger Lee McCreary (born February 10, 2000) is an American professional football cornerback for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Auburn Tigers, where he was an All-American in 2021.
+Roger Lee McCreary (born February 10, 2000) is an American professional football cornerback for the Detroit Lions of the National Football League (NFL).
+He played college football for the Auburn Tigers.
 McCreary was drafted by the Tennessee Titans in the second round of the 2022 NFL draft.

 Early life

 McCreary attended Williamson High School in Mobile, Alabama.
 Coming out of high school, McCreary was a 3 star prospect and was the 87th ranked cornerback.
 He committed to Auburn University to play college football after de-committing from South Alabama.

 College career

 McCreary played in seven games as a true freshman at Auburn in 2018.
 He played in all 13 games in 2019, recording 36 tackles and one interception.
-McCreary become a full time starter his junior year in 2020.
+McCreary became a full time starter during his junior year in 2020.
 In 10 games, he had 45 tackles and three interceptions.

 He returned to Auburn for his senior year in 2021, rather than enter the 2021 NFL draft.
 In 2021, McCreary recorded 49 tackles, two interceptions and an SEC best 14 pass breakups.

-Following his senior season, McCreary was named as a first-team All-American by both the Associated Press and ESPN.
+Following his senior season, McCreary was named as a First-team All-American by both the Associated Press and ESPN, as well as being selected consensus First-team All-SEC by both coaches and the AP.